developmentseed/eoAPI/docs/src/services.md

 The Metadata service deployed in eoAPI is built on [stac-fastapi.pgstac](https://github.com/stac-utils/stac-fastapi) application.

-By default, the STAC metadata service will have a set of endpoint to *search* and list STAC collections and items.
+By default, the STAC metadata service will have a set of endpoints to *search* and list STAC collections and items.

 <p align="center">